abrow425/nspy_wrapper/README.md

 A Python wrapper for the NationStates API.

 ## Overview
-nspy_wrapper (pronounced "*n-spy wrapper*") is an open source library allowing Python applications to access the NationStates API with minimal effort. nspy_wrapper has the following features:
+nspy_wrapper (pronounced "*n-spy wrapper*", installed as ``nspy``) is an open source library allowing Python applications to access the NationStates API with minimal effort. nspy_wrapper has the following features:
 * a fully functional interface for the NationStates API v11 including the Nation, Region, World, World Assembly, Telegrams, Trading Cards and Verification APIs
 * automatic rate-limiting to avoid losing access, including longer ratelimits for the Telegrams API